-One of these vacant spaces which is appropriate as a renovation/ housing project is the extensive, 3 Pavillion building of Barclays Global securities services (Bgss) which was later owned by Virgin Mobile (Vm) and has been sat vacant for nearly 2 decades excluding Virgin's short occupation.
+One of these vacant spaces which is appropriate as a renovation/ housing project is the extensive 3 Pavilion building of Barclays Global securities services (Bgss) which was later owned by Virgin Mobile (Vm) and has been sat vacant for nearly 2 decades excluding Virgin's short occupation.
 This building is vast and can be remodelled into 98 X 1&2 bedroom apartments with parking allocation for 600 cars.
 It is surrounded on all sides by grassy hills, framed ponds, ample trees and foliage offering a peaceful setting that overlooks open pasture to the south and west.
 The site could easily be turned into sleek modern apartments / secure retirement apartments with ample space to include warden accommodation if it were used for retirement purposes or the entire space including the parking could be remodelled to provide typical mixed family housing.

 We are also concerned that the value of our homes will reduce if we become housing estates, something we are unwilling to accept given the higher premium paid to purchase homes in rural villages.

-We have serious concerns regarding both traffic along Ash Drive and Orchard Way for Park Farm proposal and Woodmarsh and Westbury Road for Woodmarsh proposal, these narrow village bridle paths and roads cannot safely provide emergency vehicle access and services into these proposed housing estates, the larger Westbury road and Woodmarsh are inundated with speeding traffic already.
+Traffic and Speed limits - We have serious concerns regarding traffic along Ash Drive and Orchard Way for the Park Farm proposal and Woodmarsh and Westbury Road for Woodmarsh proposal.
+These narrow village bridle paths and roads cannot safely provide emergency vehicle access and services into these proposed housing estates, the larger Westbury road, Woodmarsh and Southwick Road are inundated with speeding traffic already.

-We ask that our Parish Council
+Our request to our Parish Council